EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Conclusion

-We recognize the challenge of generating high-quality explanations in a realistic setting, especially in terms of no post-hoc methods and multi-hop reasoning.
-However, there is still significant potential for further research in leveraging the capabilities of Large Language Models (LLMs) for fact-checking systems.
-Overcoming these challenges is essential for advancing fact-checking as a whole, improving reliability, trustworthiness, and facilitating better decision-making across different domains.

-We have introduced a publicly accessible, extensive fact-checking dataset, denoted as \thedataset, encompassing a plethora of intricate multi-hop claims.
-For each claim's veracity, we have provided an elucidating annotation to facilitate human comprehension of the adjudication process.
-We have devised a comprehensive pipeline using \thedataset, encompassing a retrieval phase, a summarization component serving as the explanatory stage, and a subsequent verification stage.
-The experiment result shows that the verification model trained on the previous dataset may not be capable of effectively addressing the task we propose.
-Furthermore, we elected the GPT-3.5-turbo model to represent large-scale language models.
-Utilizing several prompt settings, we evaluated the LLM on our mini-test set.
-The findings revealed that despite the prowess of this state-of-the-art model, there remains significant potential for improvement. \thedataset could serve as a valuable benchmark in studying the explainable fact-checking task.
+We introduce a publicly accessible, extensive fact-checking dataset, named \thedataset, encompassing over 60,000 intricate multi-hop claims.
+For each claim's veracity, we provide an elucidating annotation to facilitate human comprehension of the adjudication process.
+We devise a comprehensive system using \thedataset, encompassing a retrieval phase, a summarization component serving as the explanatory stage, and a subsequent verification stage.
+The experiment results validate the challenge and the importance of \thedataset.
+Furthermore, we do some preliminary investigations exploring using LLMs in the fact checking task.
+We elect the GPT-3.5-turbo model to represent large language models.
+Utilizing two distinct settings using LLMs as an actor and using LLMs as a planner, we evaluated the LLM on our dataset mini-test set.
+We find that the LLM exhibits better performance when utilized as planners rather than directly employed as actors and that LLM excels in generating explanations rather than making predictions.
+The findings reveal that despite the prowess of LLMs, there remains significant potential for improvement.
+In summary, \thedataset could serve as a valuable benchmark in studying the explainable multi-hop fact-checking task by improving reliability, trustworthiness, and facilitating better decision-making across different domains.